tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 - The part where VCI client asks Wallet to open the web view is common in both flows.
 - This means that the consumer will behave the same way for both flows.

 For the consumer of VCI client, the spec terms - interaction `redirect_to_web` and `standard authorization` is same flow (web based user authorization).
-So they can use the same WebAuthorizationHandler class for both flows.
+So they can use the same RedirectToWebHandler class for both flows.

 1. For the VCI client library, both flows are similar (not same) as the request construction differs but using an authorization endpoint to open webview is same.
 2. But for the consumer wallet, both flows will be handled in the same way (open web view for user authorization).
-3. So we have merged both flows into one class - WebAuthorizationHandler.
+3. So we have merged both flows into one class - RedirectToWebHandler.

 **AuthorizationRequestData interface**